mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 **Same person**: So he was angry?

 **Katagiri**: No, not angry.
 Showing directly the moon of the truth.
-In the truth, nothing to say.
-No discussion.
-So if you want to learn the truth of ... die.
+In the truth, nothing to say, no discussion.
+So if you want to learn the truth of *[unintelligible]*, die.
 To die means nothing to discuss.
-But we really want to discuss, we really want to poke our heads into the discussion.
-About ... dieing.
-So that’s why it’s very difficult to die directly, that’s why some die we hae to cut off.
-If I shout, maybe you got a big shock and “Oh, yes.”
-That is directly showing the mood of the truth itself.
-So Zen teacher always shows the shouts and ...
+But we really want to discuss, we really want to poke our heads into the discussion about living, about dying.
+So that’s why it’s very difficult to die directly, that’s why some day we have to *cut off*.
+If I shout, maybe you get a big shock and [realize], “Oh, yes.
+[Just like that.]”
+That is directly showing the [moon] of the truth itself.
+So Zen teacher always shows the shouts and [cuffs].

-Well our consciousness is always complicated: always looking at something and discussing.
+Our consciousness is always complicated: always looking at something and discussing.
 That’s why it’s very strange there.
 You cannot see.
-So someday you have to cut off, and then just ...
+So someday you have to *cut off*, and then just *[unintelligible]*.
 That’s pretty good for us.

-**Same person**: I wonder why he ... shook out his sleeves.
+**Same person**: I wonder why he shook out his sleeves.

-**Katagiri**: That is a really holy air.
-That is very strong ...
+**Katagiri**: That is a really haughty air; he shook out his sleeves and left.
+That is very strong [...]

-**Same person**: ...
+**Same person**: *[Unintelligible.]*

-**Katagiri**: No, it’s just like this, ... showing his
+**Katagiri**: No, it’s just like this.
+And he left.

 **Same person**: Very dramatic.

 **Katagiri**: Yeah, dramatic.
-The Chinese people are like very ... *[Loud laughter.]* That is really if you read the koan there is lots of drama.
-They like very much for example Nansens making fire ... and then close the doors, and he makes smoke on purpose inside of the building, and then he screams, “Fire!
+The Chinese people are like very [dramatic]. *[Loud laughter.]* If you read the koans there is lots of drama.
+For example Nansen making a fire ... and then close the doors, and he makes smoke on purpose inside of the building, and then he screams, “Fire!
 Fire!
 Fire!”
 Really dramatic. *[He laughs.]* “Help!
 Help!”
 He did it on purpose.
-And then, many monks came together and tried to help him, and he said from inside, if you say one word by which my mind attains enlightenment, I will open the door!
-But ... it’s very dramatic. *[Laughter.]* Right before the fire, you know, “Say one word.” *[He laughs.]* And then Joshu Zen Master says, “Open the door through the key, or the window.” ...
-Joshu Zen Master at that same time ... tried to help.
-But Joshu Zen Master is really quiet, and Nansen is always screaming, “Help, help!”
+And then, many monks came together and tried to help him, and he said from inside, “If you say one word by which my mind attains enlightenment, I will open the door!”
+It’s very dramatic, don’t you think so? *[Laughter.]* Right before the fire, you know, “Say one word!” *[He laughs.]* [...]
+Joshu Zen Master at that same time ... tried to help, but Joshu Zen Master is really quiet, and Nansen is always screaming, “Help, help!”
 And then all the monks didn’t know what to do.
-So Joshu Zen Master opened the door through the key, through the window, and then Nansen opened the door with the key.
-That’s the story.
-It’s dramatic.
-But it’s really human life.
-We are always making smoke inside ourselves.
-And then we always need something to open the door.
-That is a key, through the window.
-So we do it always dramatically. ... knows pretty well how dramatic human life is.
+So Joshu Zen Master threw the key through the window, and then Nansen opened the door with the key.
+That’s the whole story.
+It’s dramatic, but it’s really human life.
+We are always making smoke inside ourselves: “Help, help.”
+And then we always want something to open the door.
+That is the key through the window.
+So we always do it dramatically. *[Unintelligible]* knows pretty well how dramatic human life is.

-**Question**: ...
+(Transcriber’s Note: According to *Radical Zen: The Sayings of Jōshū*, Jōshū set the fire and Nansen threw the key through the window.)

+#### 1:12:07

+**Question**: [Why do they say the monk turned into a fox?] *[Unintelligible.]*

-**Katagiri**: Well the fox is okay, rabbit, or tree, whatever it is, it doesn’t matter.
-Fox means I think in China and Japan the fox was believed to be a sort of magical animal, powerful to change its figure into a beautiful woman, or boys, to teach human beings.
-That is a fox, the Chinese believed.
+**Katagiri**: Well, the fox is okay, rabbit, or tree, it doesn’t matter what it is.
+I think in China and Japan the fox was believed to be a sort of magical animal, powerful to change its figure into a beautiful woman, or boy, to teach human beings.
+That is a fox, the Japanesse people or the Chinese believed.

-**Different person**: Is that punishment or
+**Different person**: Is that punishment or ...

 **Katagiri**: It’s not punishment.
-From appearance, it seems to be punishment, but it’s not deep understanding.
-Wild fox means anyway you have to return to human world, the dualistic world, day by day when spring comes you have to be in spring, when winter comes you have to be you in winter.
+Apparently, it seems to be punishment, but that’s not a deep understanding. *Wild fox* means you have to return to the human world, the dualistic world.
+Day by day when spring comes you have to be in spring, when winter comes you have to be you in winter.
 That means that you have to change, constantly.
-But this change is not change, feeding into reality, instead of staying high in spirituality, where no dualistic world there.
-So if you see there, always creates some problems.
+But this change is not change, [it is] fitting into reality, instead of staying at the high level of spirituality, where there is no dualistic world.
+If we stay there, always we create some problems.
 But when spring comes, you cannot wear winter clothes, you take off the winter clothes in the summer.
-So we have to adapt, accomodate to moment by moment.
-But with open-heartedness.
+So we have to accomodate yourself to the moment, moment by moment, but with open [eyes].
+That is the fox.

-**Different person**: ... and then he got mad at him ...
+**Different person**: But he was asked a question, and then he gave an answer he was turned into [a fox].

-**Katagiri**: ... well it is still even ... not fall into causation.
-That is the answer at that time.
+**Katagiri**: Right.
+It is *[unintelligible]* “not fall into causation”; that is the answer at that time.

-**Same person**: ...
+**Same person**: *[Unintelligible.]*

-**Katagiri**: Well it’s not the right answer, on the other hand, not fall into causation is also right in a sense.
-Because you cannot always take care of yourself ... law of causation.
-If you take care of your life just according to causation, you cannot move and inch in the realm of causation, you cannot find freedom there.
-So in order to be free, you have to be free from causation sooner or later.
-So not fall into causation is freedom from causation.
+**Katagiri**: Well it’s not the right answer, but on the other hand, “not fall into causation” is also right, in a sense.
+Because you cannot always take care of [yourself] according to the law of causation.
+If you take care of your life just according to causation, you cannot move an inch in the realm of causation, you cannot find freedom there.
+So in order to be free, you have to be free from causation, sooner or later.
+So “not fall into causation” is freedom from causation.
 But what is freedom from causation?
 It doesn’t mean to ignore freedom.
-So intellectually, it’s suggestive, but basically you have to be right in the middle of the bullseye of life, constantly change, what is the real meaning of death, what is the real process of life or death.
+So intellectually, it’s [suggestive], but basically you have to be right in the middle of the bullseye of life, constant change, what is the real meaning of death, what is the real process of life or death.
 You have to be there.
-And then look at the human world, flashing lights, white flashing light or red flashing light, that is causation, or freedom of causation, or not freedom of causation.
-Always there.
-And then this old monks ... that’s why on the other hand he forgot this.
-It’s not punishment, but in the story he didn’t ... the other aspect.
+And then look at the human world, flashing lights, white flashing light or red flashing light; that is causation, or freedom of causation, or not freedom of causation, always there.
+And then this old monk picked one, that’s why on the other hand he forgot this.
+It’s not punishment, but in the story he didn’t say the other aspect.
 So that’s why he became a “wild fox” – that means even though he forgot and he picked up one, well his life is what?
 His life has to go back to the dualistic world.
 When the spring comes, he has to be.
 When the winter comes, he has to be.
-So that is wild fox.
-And for 500 years means from century and century all humans do in that way.
+So that is *wild fox*.
+And “for 500 years” means century after century, all humans do this in that way.

-And then, after that, the wild fox asks. ... please listen ... in order to be free from fox.
-And so he says, not ignoring causation.
-That means, and then, he ...
+And then, after that, the wild fox asks *[unintelligible]* please [give] some pithy remark in order to be free from [being a] fox.
+And so he says, “not ignoring causation.”
+And then, he [was released.]
 So that is a flashing light.
-And that flashing light he can accept about flashing light.
-That means completely he awakens where he is, right in the middle of samsara.
-So if you pick up one, he cannot be stay, right in the middle of samsara.
+And then he can accept [that flashing light].
+That means he completely awakens where he is, right in the middle of samsara.
+So if you pick up one, he cannot stay, right in the middle of samsara.
 He attaches to something.
 So we have to see flashing lights.
 But where you are is right in the middle of life and death.
 This is the basic nature of human being.
 Even though you don’t know, that is the place where you are.
 So that’s why Engo shows the other side.
-And then he realizes, “oh, yes.”
+And then he realizes, “Oh, yes.”
 That means he awakened to where he is.
 And then he says, “Please perform a funeral service for me.”
 That means freedom.

-The story is really ... *[He laughs.]* Well that ... is pretty hard for many monks to try to understand ... doing practice again and again.
-If you understand the basic teaching, way of understanding Buddhism, it’s not difficult.
+This story is really dramatic. *[He laughs.]* Well that koan is pretty hard for many monks to try to understand, [through] the practice again and again.
+But if you understand the basic teaching, the way of understanding Buddhism, it’s not difficult.

-...
+[...]

 #### 1:19:11 end of recording